 Okay, let’s get it out of the way.
 How many of you are wondering why I am among these successful rappers?
 As if I was trying to give the impression that my shit burst like them.
 Right?
 If I hadn’t included myself on this list, how many others would ask me why I made a list of my top 20 rappers and didn’t mention myself?

 Regarding Hip Hop, I haven’t released new material since 2014, although some prominent rappers featured me in their songs.
 What is my excuse?
 Is it a lack of motivation due to the MeToo climate?
 Or maybe it is due to too much travel?
-What you may know is that as someone who writes lyrics and produces beats, I have recorded many unreleased songs that I listen to all the time.
+You may know that as someone who writes lyrics and produces beats, I have recorded many unreleased songs that I listen to all the time.

 The crazy part is that I’ve also published six new books since 2015.
 Whether in Toronto, Brussels, or Berlin, I drive a lot.
 One of the first things I do when I slide in the whip is to put on some music.
 Now let me confess that I play more music from other rappers than myself.
 I play the “Laboramous” album when I listen to my music.
 It was intentional; I didn’t want it to sound commercial.
 That album takes me back to the part of my life when I was back and forth between New Jersey and Ontario.
 Sometimes I play “City of Kings: Reloaded.”
 It was a record I wrote when I was immersed in Toronto.
 But let me be honest: most fans like my first album more.
 In any case, you shouldn’t be shocked when “Laboramus,” “Eye Need U,” “Inspired Ur Dream,” or “Crash N’ Ontario” appear in my playlist.